f4b6a3/uuid-creator/README.md

 ###  DCE Security

 The DCE Security UUID inherits the same characteristics of the time-based UUID.
-The standard doesn't describe the algorithm for generating this kind of UUID.
-These instructions are in the document "DCE 1.1: Authentication and Security Services", available in the Internet. <sup>[6]</sup>
+The RFC-4122 doesn't describe the algorithm for generating this kind of UUID.
+These instructions are in the document "DCE 1.1: Authentication and Security Services".<sup>[6]</sup>

 The difference is that it also contains information of local domain and local identifier.
 A half of the timestamp is replaced by a local identifier number.
 And half of the clock sequence is replaced by a local domain number.